PeterSommerlad/CPPCourseIntroduction/exercises/exercise8.md

 How many anagrams forming a word according to your system's dictionary do you find for the word "listen" ?

 **Extension:** Can you extend your program in a way that it also will check for valid anagrams consisting of multiple words, i.e., `"Vacation time" = "I am not active"` (might be a bit harder and slower).

+**Variation:** Can you find all 5-letter anagrams in the  [Wordle_wordlist](https://raw.githubusercontent.com/PeterSommerlad/CPPCourseIntroduction/main/exercises/Wordle_wordlist) that have more than N anagrams in that list, so they are hard to guess (N>=4).